Michael Mitchell (Australian rules footballer): Claremont

 Mitchell began his senior career with Claremont Football Club in the West Australian Football League.
 He won the Sandover Medal in 1984 before achieving All-Australian selection in 1985 and 1986.

 Richmond

 In May 1986 he signed a three–year contract with Richmond in the Victorian Football League beginning from the 1987 VFL season.
 He was regarded as one of the most exciting footballers in the VFL of the late 1980s and early 1990s, albeit during poor seasons for Richmond as a club.
 His play featured pace and a high leap.

-In 1990, Mitchell achieved both Mark of the Year and Goal of The Year awards in the same year, becoming only the second player in the history of the competition to do so.
+In 1990, Mitchell achieved both Mark of the Year and Goal of The Year awards in the same year, becoming, as of 2024, only the second player in the history of the competition to do so (with Carlton's Peter Bosustow pulling off the feat in 1981).

 A lightly built player, Mitchell was, however, known as a strong tackler and for his ability to chase down opponents.
 His career was cut short by several head injuries and concussions sustained during his later playing years.